collective/collective.dancing/README.rst

   newsletters in the site, or through individual subscription forms, e.g. in portlets.

+Personalisation
+  Singing & Dancing allows a channel to define optional collectors or *sections* which a user can optional subscribe to.
+Scheduled daily or weekly newsletters can then include additional content personalised to those segments of the channel.

+External subscriber database
+  Optionally instead of using the builtin subscriber database and subscription forms you can use another product such as Plomino of PloneFormGen.
+Configure a path to a script to list the subscribers is is all that is needed to intergrate S&D with your external subscriber database.

+Automatic sending
+  Any Plone content item can be sent at a scheduled time using the "Send as newsletter" feature.
+These can be sent to the whole subscriber list or to a specific section.
+  Content rules can be configured to send an item as a newsletter immediatly under certain conditions including if it matches one of Singing & Dancing's *collection* based *collectors*.

 .. image:: http://danielnouri.org/media/singing-dancing.jpg
    :alt: Singing & Dancing Logo by Giuseppe Zizza